calliehart/pledge/README.md

 # pledge
 Class commitment

-I, (state your name), will take EVERY OPPORTUNITY to advance myself with abandon
+I, Callie Hart, will take EVERY OPPORTUNITY to advance myself with abandon

 Good intentions WILL NOT achieve my goals